 Although all the supporting cast of Isa Fisher, Abigail Breslin, Bill Nighy, Alfred Molina and Ned Beatty are all fantastic as the residents of the small town of: ‘Dirt’.
 Each having a western accent which sometimes even makes their voice unrecognisable in Isla Fisher’s case.
 Johnny Depp as the protagonist: ‘Rango’ is truly some flawless casting.
 As Depp always portrays ‘Rango’ as likeable and funny, yet cowardly, with plenty of humourous lines throughout the runtime.
 The film’s antagonist: ‘Rattlesnake Jake’ is also worth mentioning, as Bill Nighy lends his voice to this gigantic menacing gunslinger, actually mirroring the two actor’s characters within ‘The Pirates of the Caribbean’ series, whether intentional or not.

 ‘Rango’ is also one of the rare animated films which actually has some pretty stunning cinematography, as all of the film’s animated cinematography is very reminiscent of classic westerns.
 From extreme close-ups of character’s faces during stand-offs, to wide-shots of the barren desert, to even close-ups of hanging broken bottles on a porch, every-shot really adds to the narrative, whilst also displaying the film’s large variety of distinct locations.
-Truly utilizing the limitless potential of animated cinematography.
+Truly utilising the limitless potential of animated cinematography.
 Legendary cinematographer, Roger Deakins, who worked on films such as: ‘The Shawshank Redemption’, ‘No Country for Old Men’ and ‘Skyfall’ in the past, was even consulted when it came to the film’s cinematography.

 Iconic composer Hanz Zimmer returns to the work once again with director Gore Verbinski, and once again with another magnificent original score.
 This time replicating classic western scores without taking-away from the film’s adventurous tone.
 Making fantastic use of both electric and acoustic guitars, tracks such as: ‘Rango and Beans’ and ‘Rango Returns’ feel as if they were ripped straight-out of the golden age of film.
-The soundtrack even includes a unique western-esque version of the orchestral classic: ‘Ride of the Valkyries’, which backs-up what is already a pretty memorable action scene.
+The soundtrack even includes a unique western-esque version of the orchestral classic: ‘Ride of the Valkyries’, which backs-up what is already a pretty memorable action sequence.

 The animation itself is wonderful throughout the film, as ‘Rango’ takes a more daring and unique route when it comes to its animation.
 As rather than being overly colourful and cartoonishly attractive similar to films like ‘Toy Story’, ‘Frozen’ or ‘Despicable Me’.
 ‘Rango’ focuses far more on being rather realistic and dirty, with each location always feeling very old and rustic.
-The character designs themselves also reflect this, as every-piece of clothing and every-object is coaked in scratches and dirt, giving the film an overall unpleasant yet not unattractive look.
+The character designs themselves also reflect this, as every piece of clothing and every object is coaked in scratches and dirt, giving the film an overall unpleasant yet not unattractive look.
 This animation style also continues to the film’s colour palette, as the pale beiges and browns give the film a true western feel.
 Due to ‘Rango’s reliance on this highly-detailed kind of animation however, there is the occasional shot where the animation looks slightly dated by today’s standards.

 Packed with plenty of great comedic moments, attractive visuals, a great original score and of course, its marvellous cast.
 ‘Rango’ stands as one of the best modern animated films to date, as this western adventure truly does anything it can to make itself stand-out.
 As despite the film’s few fourth-wall-breaking moments (which come-off as slightly cheesy) and the film’s sometimes overly fast-pacing, ‘Rango’ still remains an 8/10 for me.
 Although this animated flick may seem pretty unusual when compared to many other films the family can enjoy together, this true oddball of a film is sure to please those who decide to give it a chance.